jrief/django-angular/docs/basic-crud-operations.rst

 	  'delete': {method:'DELETE'}
 	};

 Of course this need support on the server side.
-This can easily be done with **djangular** ``NgCRUDView``.
+This can easily be done with **django-angular**'s ``NgCRUDView``.

 .. note:: ``remove()`` and ``delete()`` do exactly the same thing.
 Usage of ``remove()`` is